Selection Process and Requirements

 Advisory panelists are required to act with utmost impartiality with respect to the evaluation and rating of applications and to protect panel deliberations from any potential conflict of interest or the appearance of such a conflict.
 Panelists will be required to acknowledge any affiliations with organizations making applications to the Council and must comply with New York State Ethics Laws.

 To make a nomination, submit a completed Nomination Form and the nominee’s resume or summary of experience to NYSCA by mail or email at the addresses listed below by the due date.

 Panelist nomination form

-To nominate an advisory panelist, please complete the panelist nomination form and submit with the nominee’s resume or summary of experience via mail or email.
+To nominate an advisory panelist, please complete the panelist nomination form and submit with the nominee’s resume or summary of experience via email.

 Submit Nominations by Email: [email protected]